The Debate Over Office Temperatures Just Heated Up, Thanks to a New Study

 A new study, published in the journal PLOS One, only stokes the flames: It says women perform better on cognitive tasks in warmer environments, while men do better when it’s chillier.

-“There’s all this evidence that women like higher temperatures, and there’re some articles saying the office temperature is sexist.
+“There’s all this evidence that women like higher temperatures, and there are some articles saying the office temperature is sexist.
 We were like, ‘Is this a real thing or is it just comfort?'” says study co-author Agne Kajackaite, an ethics and behavioral economics researcher at the Berlin Social Science Center.

 The researchers recruited almost 550 German college students to find out.
 Groups of students completed cognitive tasks—adding double-digit numbers, making words out of a jumbled set of 10 letters and solving word problems—in rooms that ranged in temperature from 16.19 to 32.57 degrees Celsius (about 61 to 90 degrees Fahrenheit).